Probing Dark Matter Axions using the Hyperfine Structure Splitting of Hydrogen Atoms: Dark matter axion-induced quantum transitions

-If the temperature is higher than the optimal temperature, a detection requires a longer integration time which satisfies: \be {R/ R_n^{1/2}}\times(N\times t)^{1/2}>3, \ee where $R_n$ is the thermal induced transition rate.
+The major source of noise using this approach is the thermal excitation of atomic states; then, the optimal temperature $T_o$ satisfies \be N_{thermal}={1\over{\rm e}^{\Delta E/k_B T_{o}}-1}<1~~, \ee where $\Delta E\approx m_a$.
+If $m_a\approx 10^{-6}$eV, we have $T_{o}\approx 20$mK.
+When the temperature is higher than the optimal temperature, the detection requires a longer integration time that satisfies: \be {R/ R_n^{1/2}}\times(N\times t)^{1/2}>3, \ee where $R_n$ is the thermal-induced transition rate.